Skip to main content

 How Does Teriparatide Injection Work?

 The mechanism by which bone is constantly renewed is called bone remodelling.
-Teriparatide injection works in a novel way on the bone remodelling process so that new bone is generated and added to the skeleton faster than old bone is broken down.
-It does this by activating the osteoblast (bone-building) cells.
+Teriparatide works on the bone remodelling process so that new bone is generated and added to the skeleton faster than old bone is broken down.
+It does this by activating osteoblasts (bone-building cells).

 How Effective is It?

-Teriparatide injection has been shown to increase bone density and reduce the risk of both vertebral fractures and other fractures associated with osteoporosis.
+Teriparatide injections have been shown to increase bone density and reduce the risk of vertebral, hip and other fractures associated with osteoporosis.

 Who Can Take It?